airbytehq/airbyte/README.md

 </a>
 </p>

 We believe that only an **open-source** solution to data movement can cover the **long tail of data sources** while empowering data engineers to **customize existing connectors**.
 Our ultimate vision is to help you move data from any source to any destination.
-Airbyte already provides [300+ connectors](https://docs.airbyte.com/integrations/) for popular APIs, databases, data warehouses and data lakes.
+Airbyte already provides [300+ connectors](https://docs.airbyte.com/integrations/) for popular APIs, databases, data warehouses, and data lakes.

 You can implement Airbyte connectors in any language and take the form of a Docker image that follows the [Airbyte specification](https://docs.airbyte.com/understanding-airbyte/airbyte-protocol/).
 You can create new connectors very fast with:
  - The [low-code Connector Development Kit](https://docs.airbyte.com/connector-development/config-based/low-code-cdk-overview) (CDK) for API connectors ([demo](https://www.youtube.com/watch?v=i7VSL2bDvmw))
  - The [Python CDK](https://docs.airbyte.com/connector-development/cdk-python/) ([tutorial](https://docs.airbyte.com/connector-development/tutorials/cdk-speedrun))

 Airbyte has a built-in scheduler and uses [Temporal](https://airbyte.com/blog/scale-workflow-orchestration-with-temporal) to orchestrate jobs and ensure reliability at scale.
 Airbyte leverages [dbt](https://www.youtube.com/watch?v=saXwh6SpeHA) to normalize extracted data and can trigger custom transformations in SQL and dbt.
-You can also orchestrate Airbyte syncs with [Airflow](https://docs.airbyte.com/operator-guides/using-the-airflow-airbyte-operator), [Prefect](https://docs.airbyte.com/operator-guides/using-prefect-task) or [Dagster](https://docs.airbyte.com/operator-guides/using-dagster-integration).
+You can also orchestrate Airbyte syncs with [Airflow](https://docs.airbyte.com/operator-guides/using-the-airflow-airbyte-operator), [Prefect](https://docs.airbyte.com/operator-guides/using-prefect-task), or [Dagster](https://docs.airbyte.com/operator-guides/using-dagster-integration).

 ![Airbyte OSS Connections UI](https://user-images.githubusercontent.com/2302748/205949986-5207ca24-f1f0-41b1-97e1-a0745a0de55a.png)